 \sysname caches file-system metadata as key-value records in the switch.
 Each record is identified by its hash key, and its value contains file or directory metadata.
 Files and directories have common metadata fields (i.e., type, permissions, owner/group IDs, and timestamps); while files additionally include the size and replication factor fields.
 Each file's metadata has 40~bytes, and each directory's has 24~bytes.

 \sysname manages cache across multiple stages in the switch.
-It leverages MATs across two stages in a single ingress pipeline to perform cache lookups based on hash keys, so as to avoid cross-pipeline synchronization (\S\ref{sec:lock}) and enforce logical dependency (i.e., cache hit/miss status is resolved before metadata retrieval can proceed).
+It leverages MATs across two stages in a single ingress pipeline to perform cache lookups using hash keys, thereby avoiding cross-pipeline synchronization (\S\ref{sec:lock}) and enforcing logical dependency (i.e., cache hit/miss status is resolved before metadata retrieval can proceed).
 Since packets are strictly processed in ingress-to-egress order, this placement enables fast cache status checks.
-The switch manages metadata in 32 registers across eight stages in the egress pipelines (\S\ref{sec:impl}).
+As essential cache status checking and other pipeline operations consume all available stages in the ingress pipeline, the switch allocates 32 register arrays across eight egress stages to store cached metadata values (\S\ref{sec:impl}).
 To simplify routing, the switch caches metadata in the egress pipeline that is connected to the corresponding server.